 Information for Candidates – Coursework (Click to download)

 Information for Candidates – Controlled Assessment (Click to download)

 Revision Timetable - Autumn 2018 (Click to download)

-The November 2018 examinations take place the week commencing Monday 5th November.
-Students will have received statements of entry via their tutor if they have been entered for any of these examinations.
-Candidates should line up in the Quad 10 minutes prior to the examination start time.
+The January 2019 examinations take place the week commencing Monday, 7th January.
+Students will have received Statements of Entry via their tutor if they have been entered for any of these examinations.
+Candidates should line up 10 minutes prior to the examination start time.